timo-reymann/deterministic-zip/README.md

 ## Features

-- dropin for zip
+- Drop-in tool for zip
-- remove all metadata from files added
+- Removes all metadata from files added for all platforms
-- immutable zip util
+- Creates immutable zip files
+- Supports [`SOURCE_DATE_EPOCH`](https://reproducible-builds.org/docs/source-date-epoch/) for setting the modified date

 ## Installation